kyohmin/sd_v1.4_quantization/README.md

 **Stateless Utility Functions**: All functions are implemented as static methods, clarifying that they do not rely on class or instance state.

-Modular Design: Easily integrate with existing PyTorch-based pipelines.
+**Modular Design**: Easily integrate with existing PyTorch-based pipelines.

 ## Installation
 Clone the Repository: